A more digital environment means higher-quality and faster decisions, and increased transparency, collaboration and efficiency. Focus areas include:

 Wireless employee monitors have been implemented at three sites, and the data is used to perform analytics for lower-level safety exposures and to help us identify plant integrity issues - enabling us to respond to issues, both in real time and proactively.

-Implementation at three additional downstream assets is planned for 2020, and we are evaluating other uses for the devices.
-These include, internal inspection of confined space, fugitive emission monitoring and leak detection.
+We are evaluating other uses for the devices.
+These include internal inspection of confined space, fugitive emission monitoring and leak detection.

 We continue to explore more opportunities using robotic process automation (RPA).
 To date, we have employed RPA for high-volume, rule-based and routine work.
 We currently have 19 bots operating across the company in Finance, Human Resources, Supply Chain and Field Logistics, Environment Health & Safety, and Maintenance and Reliability, with several more bots in development.